 Yellowstone National Park, Wyoming

 The Ranch has heavily sodded pastures and is very productive.
-The native pastures are comprised of both cool season and warm season grasses including western wheatgrass, blue grama grasses, bluegrasses, prairie junegrass, and several varieties of sage.
-The irrigated fields are comprised of alfalfa with a mix of smooth brome, timothy and garrison creeping meadow foxtail.
-Historically, the current management has harvested about 600 tons of hay annually off of the irrigated fields.
-However, a significant portion of the irrigated acres are currently being grazed during the summer months.
+The native pastures are comprised of both cool-season and warm-season grasses including western wheatgrass, blue grama grasses, bluegrasses, prairie junegrass, and several varieties of sage.
+The irrigated fields are comprised of alfalfa with a mix of smooth brome, timothy, and garrison creeping meadow foxtail.
+Historically, the current management has harvested about 600 tons of hay annually from the irrigated fields.
+However, a significant portion of the irrigated acres is currently being grazed during the summer months.
 In the Ranch’s current state, there is ample tonnage to feed a herd of cattle consistent with the Ranch’s Animal Unit (AU) rating of 350 AUs, while providing an opportunity to sell hay or graze some of the irrigated pastures.

 The past owners have maintained the fences in good condition which has facilitated grazing yearling cattle efficiently.
 With adequate stock watering points throughout the Ranch, the forage utilization is considered to be good.